sexual assault charge

 On 1 June 2022, the Crimes Legislation Amendment (Sexual Consent Reforms) Act 2021 (NSW) came into effect, introducing a new affirmative consent standard into the Crimes Act 1900 (NSW).

 Consent must be active, not assumed.
-A person consents to sexual activity only if, at the time of the activity, a person freely and voluntarily agrees.
+A person consents to sexual activity only if, at the time of the activity, they freely and voluntarily agree.
 Consent cannot be presumed from prior sexual history, a relationship, or silence.

 Silence and lack of resistance are not consent.
 The law now explicitly recognises that a person may freeze or be unable to physically resist due to fear or shock.
 This cannot be interpreted as agreement.